sddevelopment-be/penguin-pragmatic-patterns/content/practices/pomodoro_focus.md

 * Set a timer[^0] for a fixed amount of time.
 This timebox is called a "pomodoro".
     * Commonly, 25 minutes is used as a base value.
 * Distance yourself from all distractions, and work on one task until the timer notifies you.
-* After completing a timebox, take a 5 minute break.
+* After completing a time box, take a 5-minute break.
 * Set a new timer, and repeat.
 * After completing four iterations, take an extended break.